-Supplemental Activity 21.d: Community/Technical Colleges and Your Career Plan a
+Supplemental Activity 21.d: Technical Community Colleges and Your Career Plan a.

-- 1. Review page 63 of the Delaware Career Compass to see where the technical & community colleges are located in Delaware.
-Which community college is closest to where you live? - 2.
-List two reasons why someone might choose to attend a technical & community college.
+- 1. Review page 67 in the Career Compass to see where the technical community colleges are located in Delaware.
+Which technical community college is closest to where you live? - 2.
+List two reasons why someone might choose to attend a technical community college.